-But you can easily go overboard and make your instruments sound over-processed and flat.
+But it’s really easy to go overboard.
+If you aren’t careful, compression can make your instruments sound over-processed and flat.

 What is Parallel Compression?